 The 5 Major Steps of a Targeted RCM Program

-4. FMECA – The heart and soul of RCM.
-This is where the work is done: identifying failure modes, describing failure effects, and developing tasks.
+FMECA – The heart and soul of RCM.
+The work is done here: identifying failure modes, describing failure effects, and developing maintenance tactics.
+The correct tactic might be condition-based maintenance, preventive maintenance, or a system redesign if necessary.

 These five major process steps and their associated steps are shown in Figure 1.